-For a liveness proof, we deem three conditions important: \begin{itemize} \item[\textbf{Adversarial behavior.}] Carefully defines acceptable adversarial behavior that the robot can handle.
-For example, crossing a robot's path might be acceptable in the operating conditions, but trapping the robot in a corner might not. \item[\textbf{Conflicting goals.}] Identifies conflicting goals for different agents.
-For example, if the goal of one robot is to indefinitely occupy a certain space and that of another is to reach this very space there is no possible way for both to satisfy their requirements. \item[\textbf{Progress.}] Characterizes progress formally.
-For example, in the presence of obstacles a robot sometimes needs to move away from the goal in order to ultimately get to the goal.
-But how far is a robot allowed to deviate on the detour? \end{itemize}
+For a liveness proof, we deem three conditions important: \begin{description}[noitemsep] \item[\textbf{Adversarial behavior.}] Carefully defines acceptable adversarial behavior that the robot can handle.
+For example, sporadically crossing a robot's path might be acceptable in the operating conditions, but permanently trapping the robot in a corner might not. \item[\textbf{Conflicting goals.}] Identifies conflicting goals for different agents.
+For example, if the goal of one robot is to indefinitely occupy a certain space and that of another is to reach this very space it is impossible for both to satisfy their respective requirements. \item[\textbf{Progress.}] Characterizes progress formally.
+For example, in the presence of obstacles, a robot sometimes needs to move away from the goal in order to ultimately get to the goal.
+But how far is a robot allowed to deviate on the detour? \end{description}

-Liveness conditions that are true, thus, usually need to define some reasonable restrictions on the behavior of adversarial agents in the environment.
-For example, a movable obstacle may block the robot's way for some limited amount of time, but not indefinitely.
-And when the obstacles moves on it may not turn around immediately again.
-Liveness conditions may also define a compromise between reaching the goal and having at least invested \emph{reasonable effort} of trying to get to the goal, if unacceptable adversarial behavior occurred or goals conflicted, or progress is physically impossible.
+Liveness properties that are actually true need to define some reasonable restrictions on the behavior of other agents in the environment.
+For example, a movable obstacle may block the robot's path for some limited amount of time, but not indefinitely.
+And when the obstacle moves on, it may not turn around immediately again.
+Liveness conditions might define a compromise between reaching the goal and having at least invested \emph{reasonable effort} of trying to get to the goal, if unacceptable adversarial behavior occurred or goals conflicted, or progress is physically impossible.

-In this section, we start with a completely stationary environment, so that we first can concentrate on finding a notion for progress.
-Next, we let obstacles cross the robot's path and define what degree of adversarial behavior is acceptable.
+In this section, we start with a stationary environment, so that we first can concentrate on finding a notion for progress for the robot itself.
+Next, we let obstacles cross the robot's path and define what degree of adversarial behavior is acceptable for guaranteeing liveness.